American poet Louise Glück wins Nobel literature prize

 The prize was announced in Stockholm by Mats Malm, the permanent secretary of the Swedish Academy.

-Her poetry is “characterized by a striving for clarity,” often focusing on childhood and family life, and close relationship with parents and siblings, it said.

-It noted her 2006 collection “Averno,” calling it “masterly” and “a visionary interpretation of the myth of Persephone’s descent into hell in the captivity of Hades, the god of death.”

-The award, which includes a 10 million kronor (more than $1.1 million) prize, comes after several years of controversy and scandal for the world’s pre-eminent literary accolade.
+The award comes after several years of controversy and scandal for the world’s pre-eminent literary accolade.

 In 2018 the award was postponed after sex abuse allegations rocked the Swedish Academy, the secretive body that chooses the winners, and sparked a mass exodus of members.